ghostflyby/asciinema-github-userjs/README.md

 ## Overview

-Asciinema GitHub Userscript is a userscript that automatically embeds [Asciinema](https://asciinema.org/) players into GitHub pages.
+Asciinema GitHub Userscript is a userscript that automatically embeds [Asciinema](https://asciinema.org/) players into GitHub.
 It detects asciinema.org/a links with preview in Markdown content and replaces them with an embedded player.

 ## Installation